tocttou/hacker-blog/_posts/2020-7-29-Resonant-Quotations.md

 Nate Soares

-> When all is said and done, and Nature passes her final judgment, ... [y]ou will be measured only by what actually happens, as we all will.
+> [Y]ou will be measured only by what actually happens.

 Scott Alexander